 Pumpkin seeds are a good source of magnesium.

-A lack of magnesium is linked to insulin resistance, a main cause of diabetes.
-For every 100-milligram-a-day increase in magnesium intake, the risk of developing type 2 diabetes falls by around 15 percent.
+According to the Office for Dietary Supplements, for every 100-milligram-a-day increase in magnesium intake, the risk of developing type 2 diabetes falls by around 15 percent.

 - Brush pumpkin seeds with olive oil, season with cumin, and bake until brown and toasted.